cwaldbieser/txwerewolves/docs/intro.rst

 After the discussion, each of the players casts a vote to eliminate a player.
-If there is a player or players who received more than 1 vote, the players with the most votes are eliminated and the actual roles the players now posess are revealed.
+If there is a player or players who received more than 1 vote, the players with the most votes are eliminated and the actual roles the players now possess are revealed.
 If a werewolf was killed, the village team wins, even if an innocent villager was eliminated, too.
 The villagers may also win if no one is eliminated and all the werewolves are in the middle of the table.